zrhoffman/vscode-go/sideload.md

 6. load the extension

-`code Go-xxx.vsix` <- the vsix created by the step before
+Open the extensions menu in VSCode and choose `Install from VSIX` and select the `Go-xxx.vsix` file created by step 5.